nauticalmike/knative-istio-lab/02-azure-monitor/README.md

 # Istio Observability on Azure Monitor

-The purpose of this lab is to explore the current options available to export Istio known observability mechanisms to Azure Monitor, including concerns like: logging, distributed tracing, metrics, dashboards and service mesh consoles.
+The purpose of this lab is to explore the current options available to export Istio known observability mechanisms to Azure Monitor, including concerns like:

+- Service mesh console
+- Centralized Dashboards
+- Logging
+- Metrics
+- Distributed tracing

+***

 ## Service Mesh Console => Kiali